-The COVID-19 pandemic and resulting economic environment continued to evolve during the year.
-However, the momentum of global economic recovery has slowed down due to uncertainty regarding the extent and duration of the impacts of the COVID-19 pandemic.
+The changes in the economic environment arising from geopolitical events and high inflation has slowed down the momentum of the global economic recovery even after COVID-19 pandemic restrictions were eased during the year.
 Such uncertainty could generate, in future periods, a risk of adjustments to the carrying amounts of balances subject to estimates and judgments.